 What I would have done differently had I thought of it at the time:

 While this was an absolutely fabulous dish, it was also incredibly rich.
 I think the next time I make it I’m going to opt for either coconut milk or yogurt instead of the heavy cream for something a little more on the healthy side than this.
-Other than that, I can’t think of a whole lot I’d like to modify.
+Other than that, I can’t think of a lot I’d like to change.
 It was awesome!

 Links to other recipes like this: